Teodoro Nguema Obiang Mangue

-Teodoro Nguema Obiang Mangue (born 25 June 1968, nicknamed Teodorín and Teddy) is an Equatoguinean politician who has served as the first vice president of Equatorial Guinea since 2016.
-He is a son of Teodoro Obiang Nguema, president of Equatorial Guinea, by his wife, Constancia Mangue.
+Teodoro Nguema Obiang Mangue (born 25 June 1969), nicknamed Teodorín and Teddy, is an Equatoguinean politician and military officer who has served as the First Vice President of Equatorial Guinea since 2016.
+He is a son of Teodoro Obiang Nguema, the current president of Equatorial Guinea, by his wife, Constancia Mangue.
+Nguema has been appointed to numerous government positions under his father's regime.
+He served as Second Vice President of Equatorial Guinea from May 2012 to June 2016, when he was appointed to First Vice President.
+Between 1997 and 2012, he also served as Minister of Agriculture and Forestry in his father's government.
+In 2018 he was appointed Major General of the Armed Forces of Equatorial Guinea and is also the founder of the television network Asonga TV.

-He has been appointed to numerous government positions by his father's regime, including Minister of Agriculture and Forestry and Second Vice-President, in charge of defense and security, in May 2012.
-He was promoted to the position of First Vice-President in June 2016 and Ministry of National Defense and Security in 2018, and leads the country's anti-corruption commission set up in May 2022, known as the CNPCC (Comisión Nacional de Prevención y Lucha Contra la Corrupción).
-As head of the anti-corruption commission, he has overseen purges against perceived opponents of the Nguema regime.
+He was promoted to the position of Ministry of National Defense and Security in 2018, and leads the country's anti-corruption commission set up in May 2022, known as the CNPCC (Comisión Nacional de Prevención y Lucha Contra la Corrupción).
+As head of the anti-corruption commission, he has overseen purges against perceived opponents of Obiang's regime.

 Known for his lavish lifestyle, he has been the subject of a number of international criminal charges and sanctions for alleged embezzlement and corruption.
 His net worth is an estimated $600 million including his yacht, private jets, and luxury cars.
 The Nguema family has enriched itself on Equatorial Guinea's substantial oil wealth.